spooozy/pet-phone-book/docs/ARCHITECTURE.md

 The diagram (scheme) shows the data flow (how the data is passed between layers and components) and navigation flow (dependencies between UI views).
 The data flow for the specific use case is coloured with its own colour to simplify tracking and improve readability of the scheme.

 If you have to edit/update the architecture, use the [`draw.io`](https://draw.io) service and the [raw XML file](./architecture.drawio).

 ## Use cases and its flows

-The section below contains description and details for the use cases.
-It accompnanies the scheme and should be used as a helper to the visual diagram above.
+Sections below contain description and details of the architecture for specific use cases.
+The details complement the scheme and should be used as a helper to the visual diagram above.
 Each flow corresponds to the visual path on a scheme with a specific colour (see notes in paranthesis).

 ### Navigation